 I am a morning person.
 I always have been and imagine I always will be.
 As a little girl, I was often the first one up in our house.
 I would sit cross legged in front of the TV watching the cartoon show Madeline at 6:30am waiting for my mom to get up on the weekends.
-There’s just something about the sunrise and the birds chirping, the slight coolness in the air and the dew on the ground that makes my spirit smile.
+There’s just something about the sunrise and the birds chirping.
+The slight coolness in the air and the dew on the ground makes my spirit smile.

 But lately, I’ve had more trouble wanting to get out of bed.
 6:00am comes a lot earlier than it did when I was a child.
 When I used to be up in time to turn my alarm off before it rang, I now hit the snooze button.

-I have found, though, that there are a few things that I can do to get my day started right whether I’m particularly happy to be out of bed or not.
-When I do these things, suddenly I am a morning person again and I feel ready to take on the world.
+I have found, though, that there are a few things that I can do to get my day started right.
+When I do these things, suddenly I am a morning person again, ready to take on the world.

-- Make your bed up – This is one of the easiest things you can do to start your day right.
+This is one of the easiest things you can do to start your day right.
 It’s a little accomplishment that establishes, okay, I’m not going back to sleep.
 It makes your room look nice and feel nice.
-And above all, that one act will get your momentum going to take on the rest of your morning and your day.
+And, above all, that one act will get your momentum going to take on the rest of your day.

-- Dress nice – this is a newer one for me.
-Don’t get me wrong, I never was a frumpy dresser, but I also wasn’t what you would call a fashionista.
+This is a newer one for me.
+Don’t get me wrong, I never was a frumpy dresser.
+I also wasn’t what you would call a fashionista, though.
 Now, I take the time to pick out something that makes me feel good about myself.
 I’ve found that it takes just as much time to put on something stylish as it does to put on something not-so-stylish.
 But the difference in my mood is immeasurable.
 When I feel good about myself, I feel ready to take on the day.
-I never imagined that this tennis shoes and cowboy boots girl would vouch for a pair of heels, but I can say it never fails to boost my confidence in myself and set me on a path to a good day.
+I never imagined that this tennis shoes and cowboy boots girl would vouch for a pair of heels.
+I can say, though, it never fails to boost my confidence in myself and set me on a path to a good day.

-- Eat a good breakfast and hydrate – Without trying to sound like your mother, eating well and staying hydrated is key to being alert, focused, and at your very best.
+Without trying to sound like your mother, eating well and staying hydrated is key to being alert, focused, and at your very best.
 Starting the day out right by eating a good meal to fuel your body and by drinking plenty of water to purify your system sets you up to feel good and be productive.
-I always drink at least 2 cups of water before I even think about coffee in the morning because it just makes me feel so much better, and even if I’m not particularly hungry, I still make it a point to eat breakfast even it it’s just an apple and some peanut butter.
+I always drink at least 2 cups of water before I even think about coffee in the morning.
+It just makes me feel so much better.
+And even if I’m not particularly hungry, I still make it a point to eat breakfast even it it’s just an apple and some peanut butter.
 Your energy levels with thank you throughout the rest of the day.